plrg-bristol/ATiPL/docs/index.md

 Press, 2nd edition, 2016).
 An electronic copy of the book may be obtained through the [University of Bristol library](https://www.bristol.ac.uk/library/).

-TODO spiel about second half
+The second half of the unit will explore Hoare Logic, Separation Logic, Symbolic Execution and Rust.

 For more information on PL research at Bristol please visit the [Programming Languages group website](https://plrg-bristol.github.io/).